 26. Expand UPS.
 Explain the types of UPS.

-Ans: electronic components of a computer system require continuous supply of electric current for their operations to prevent them from the failures, break down or shutdown.
+operations to prevent them from the failures, break down or shutdown.

-There are two types of power supply connected to a computer system; they are Switched Mode Power Supply (SMPS) and Uninterruptable Power Supply (UPS).
+computer system; they are Switched Mode Power Supply (SMPS) and Uninterruptable

 - SMPS: it converts AC power into DC power.
 It is a metal box in the rear of the system.
 It contains the power card plug and a fan for cooling, because it generates a lot of heat.
 SMPS with a power of 300 watts is needed.
 It converts 230 volts of AC to 5 to 12 DC volts and the wattage is around 180 to 300 watts, 450 watts and 500 watts